Cyberlorians/Articles/AADCCloudSync-Hardened.md

 The installation should have been successful.
 Again, if any issues it was because of the -KerberosEncryptionType but you would know that was not working during the PowerShell script installation.

+*Disclaimer* - The STIG GPOs do NOT set the logon as a service, User rights permissions.
+By default, the installation should add the gMSA account to this "User Rights Assignment".
+If you are setting this setting via GPO, please add the gMSA account.
+Another note - if are using any other gMSA, lets say for Defender for Identity, you will have to also be sure all accounts are healthy, added and not overwriting.
+In short, either use GPO to set multiple or do it manually.

 #### Step10: Password hash sync with FIPS enabled.
 If you have gone this far - you have FIPS enabled.

 Enable MD5 for password hash synchronization [here](https://docs.microsoft.com/en-us/azure/active-directory/cloud-sync/how-to-install).
 Now, reboot.